sefinek/T-Pot-To-AbuseIPDB/README.md

 > The script automatically skips UDP traffic (in accordance with AbuseIPDB rules) and special-purpose IP addresses (localhost, private, link-local, multicast).

 > [!NOTE]
 > The repository is actively developed.
-Feel free to report issues and submit Pull Requests.
+Feel free to report [Issues](https://github.com/sefinek/T-Pot-To-AbuseIPDB/issues) and submit [Pull requests](https://github.com/sefinek/T-Pot-To-AbuseIPDB/pulls)!

 ## 💬 Support and Community
 Do you have any issues, questions, or just want to receive notifications about important changes and new features?